Rootless-Ghost/security-awareness-training/SECURITY.md

 - Provide immediate debrief after simulations
 - Never harvest real credentials (use this for awareness only)
 - Comply with your organization's security policies and legal requirements

----

-*For questions about secure deployment or responsible use, contact